 The adoptions of general statutes began in two small waves, the first occurring in 1811-24 and the second in 1836-37.
 The first wave commenced around the time of the War of 1812, and the statutes enacted during that period were likely intended to encourage the development of domestic manufacturing.
-Trade restrictions enacted prior to the War, such as Embargo Act of 1807, blocked American access to imports, and created opportunities for domestic firms to replace foreign sources of manufactured goods.5 In the years 1808-1811, incorporations of manufacturing firms via special-act charters rose significantly, reflecting a substantial increase in demand for charters, as well as an apparent willingness of state governments to accommodate that demand.6 Finally, in 1811 the State of New York took the radical step of enacting a general incorporation statute for manufacturing firms.7 Laws similar to New York's were passed in Ohio in 1812, in New Jersey in 1816, and in Illinois in 1824.8
+Trade restrictions enacted prior to the war, such as the Embargo Act of 1807, blocked American access to imports and created opportunities for domestic firms to replace foreign sources of manufacturing firms via special-act charters rose significantly, reflecting a substantial increase in demand for charters, as well as an aparent willingness of state governments to accommodate that demand.
+Finally, in 1811 the State of New York took the radical step of enacting a general incorporation statute for manufacturing firms.
+Laws similar to New York's were passed in Ohio in 1812, in New Jersey in 1816, and in Illinois in 1824.

-New York's 1811 act imposed a relatively rigid template on the firms it created, but the template itself was quite similar to the terms of special-act charters of manufacturing companies granted by the state during the recent years.
+New York's 1811 act imposed a relatively rigid template on the firms it created, but the template itself was quite similar to the terms of specialact charters of manufacturing companies granted by the state during the preceding years.
 Some elements of the law were also likely influenced by the state's 1784 general incorporation act for religious congregations.
-The statute precisely enumerated the industries in which the firms could operate; limited the size of the board of directors to nine persons, who were required to be stockholders9; limited the capital stock to a maximum of \$100,000 and limited the duration of the firms' existence to 20 years; and required that each stockholder be granted "as many votes as he owns share of the stock" of
+The statute precisely enumerated the industries in which the firms could operate; limited the size of the board of directors to nine persons, who were required to be stockholders; limited the capital stock to a maximum of \$100,000 and limited the duration of the firms' existence to twenty years; and required that each stockholder be granted "as many votes as he owns share of the stock"

-5 The effects of these disruptions on domestic manufacturing are assessed in Irwin and Davis (2003).
-6 For example, in 1909 and 1910, the State of New York granted charters to 25 manufacturing corporations; for all years prior to 1909, the state had only chartered three (Laws of New York, 1784-
+5. The effects of these disruptions on domestic manufacturing are assessed in Irwin and Davis (2003).

+6. For example, in 1909 and 1910, the state of New York granted charters to twenty-five manufacturing corporations; for all years prior to 1909, the state had only chartered three (Laws of New York 1784-1810).

-^{1810.)} 7 In the discussion that follows, citations of individual states' statutes are omitted, as they are provided in Table 1.
+7. In the discussion that follows, citations of individual states' statutes are omitted, as they are provided in table 5.1.

-8 These laws are not noted in much of the previous scholarship on general incorporation statutes (for example, Hamill, 1999).
+8. These laws are not noted in much of the previous scholarship on general incorporation statutes (e.g., Hamill 1999).
 No comprehensive data on their use seems to survive.
-McCormick and McCormick (1998) includes a detailed description of one firm that incorporated through Ohio's first general act.
+McCormick and McCormick (1998) include a detailed description of one firm that incorporated through Ohio's first general act.